-However, eye floaters may begin to impair your vision, especially if the underlying condition worsens.
+However, eye floaters can impair your vision, especially if the underlying condition worsens.
 The floaters may become so bothersome and numerous that you have difficulty seeing.
-If this occurs, in rare cases, your doctor may recommend treatment in the form of laser removal or surgery.
+If this occurs, in rare cases your doctor may recommend treatment in the form of laser removal or surgery.

 In laser removal, your ophthalmologist uses a laser to break up the eye floaters and make them less noticeable in your vision.
-Laser removal is not widely used because it is considered experimental and somewhat dangerous by many eye doctors.
+Laser removal is not widely used because it’s considered experimental and carries serious risks such as retinal damage.

 Another treatment option is surgery.
-Your ophthalmologist can remove the vitreous during a vitrectomy and replace it with a sterile salt solution that will help the eye maintain its natural shape.
+Your ophthalmologist can remove the vitreous during a procedure called a vitrectomy.
+After the vitreous has been removed it is replaced with a sterile salt solution that will help the eye maintain its natural shape.
 Over time, your body will replace the solution with its own natural fluid.
 A vitrectomy may not remove all the eye floaters, and it will also not prevent new eye floaters from developing.
 This procedure, which is also considered highly risky, can cause damage or tears to the retina and bleeding.

 Eye floaters are rarely troublesome enough to cause additional problems, unless they are a symptom of a more serious condition.
 Though they will never fully disappear, they often improve over the course of a few weeks or months.

 Most eye floaters occur as part of the natural aging process.
-While you cannot prevent eye floaters, you can make sure they are not the result of a larger problem.
+While you can’t prevent eye floaters, you can make sure they’re not the result of a larger problem.
 As soon as you begin noticing eye floaters, see your ophthalmologist.
-He or she will want to make sure your eye floaters are not a symptom of a more serious condition that could eventually jeopardize your vision entirely.
+They will want to make sure your eye floaters are not a symptom of a more serious condition that could damage your vision.